Updated July 27, 2020

 Many chickens rescued out of commercial chicken farming might be Coccidia carriers without being symptomatic, which can cause problems to their new flock or if they are struck with another disease.
 Signs to look out for include bloody droppings, thin and low appetite birds, huddling together in groups, sluggishness and fewer eggs laid, or sudden deaths in the flock.
 Coccidia can spread through dirty and wet bedding and contaminated clothing, shoes, and equipment.
 Good hygiene can prevent infection.
 Regular fecal testing can detect the disease.
 If detected, you can administer a veterinarian-recommended deworming treatment.
 Dewormers can be purchased at farm supply stores in simple formulas that are added to a chicken’s water.
 Coccidia is not easy to eliminate, so you may need frequent treatments to get rid of it.
 Be sure to discuss coccidia treatments and fecal results with your avian veterinarian- they will be able to help determine when treatment is necessary and what to do if a treatment is unsuccessful.

-Marek’s Disease is caused by a variant of a highly contagious herpes virus that infects the immune system of both chickens and turkeys.
+Marek’s Disease is caused by a variant of a highly contagious herpes virus that infects the immune system of both chickens and Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource..
 Chickens are the most important natural host for Marek’s Disease Virus (MDV).
 This virus causes neurological signs and tumors, typically in birds younger than 5 months old.
 MDV is considered one of the most ubiquitous avian infections worldwide; because of this, almost every flock is presumed to be infected.
 Most chickens raised in industrial settings are vaccinated against it, but the vaccine is only effective when the birds are very young, before they have had any exposure whatsoever to this herpes virus.
 Chicks are typically vaccinated when they are one-day old.
 The reasoning behind this practice is this: whichever virus the bird is exposed to first (be it the vaccine or the field virus), this is the one that takes control and the one that the bird will develop a lifelong immunity for.
 Unfortunately, some of the stronger strains of MDV can overcome the vaccine strain no matter the age of the bird when they were vaccinated- this is why some birds can still develop Marek’s disease despite being vaccinated at an early age.
 The vaccine does not prevent a bird from spreading MDV to other non-vaccinated birds; the vaccine will only reduce shedding and infections from the virus but does not completely eliminate it.
 One study found that the vaccine actually caused the disease to spread more quickly and can lead to significantly worse outbreaks of the “hot” (most harmful) strains.
 Some breeds, like Silkies and Sebrights, are very prone to catching it.
 It is extremely contagious and is released into the environment from the feather follicles- the dust and dander from chickens serve as the primary method of the disease spreading.
 MDV can live in the environment for many months.
 Signs for concern are extremely variable, often making the disease hard to suspect by clinical signs alone.
 This is a reason why MDV is so commonly discussed as a possibility when a veterinarian examines a sick chicken.
 Birds with Marek’s may just show signs of being depressed and then pass away suddenly.
 The most common syndrome that can raise a red flag for MDV includes a progressive paralysis in one wing (resulting in a dropped wing) and paralysis in the leg, head tilting, and abnormal droppings.
 MDV later causes neck paralysis, irregular-sized pupils, blindness, and extreme weight loss.
 It ultimately results in enlarged nerves and in tumor formation in nerve, organ, muscle, and epithelial tissue.
 Some chickens can suffer from progressive neurological issues, but if they are able to fight off the virus while you provide supportive care, they can recover and then will have a new immunity to that strain.
 There is no cure for Marek’s disease.
 Some recommend trying out a regimen of lysine (which inhibits herpes virus growth) or hypericum and supplementing with vitamin E. Although it can be hard to find symptoms of the disease in affected flocks, chickens with weakened immunity or new birds who enter a disease-carrying flock and are not vaccinated can exhibit symptoms of the disease.
 Affected chickens can be more susceptible to other diseases, but can potentially live for years with it.
 Only a necropsy can completely confirm Marek’s as the sole cause of death.
 A blood test or testing on the feather can be performed, however, these tests cannot differentiate between a vaccinated bird and an actively infected bird, so even if the results come back positive you cannot say with 100% accuracy that the bird is suffering from a MDV infection or if there is another cause.

 Omphalitis (Or, “Mushy Chick Disease”)